Source: European Medicines Agency (EU) Revision Year: 2023 Publisher: Amgen Europe B.V., Minervum 7061, NL-4817 ZK Breda, The Netherlands

 Prolia has no or negligible influence on the ability to drive and use machines.

-The data in Table 1 below describe adverse reactions reported from Phase II and III clinical trials in patients with osteoporosis and breast or prostate cancer patients receiving hormone ablation; and/or spontaneous reporting.
+The data in table 1 below describe adverse reactions reported from phase II and III clinical trials in patients with osteoporosis and breast or prostate cancer patients receiving hormone ablation; and/or spontaneous reporting.

-The following convention has been used for the classification of the adverse reactions (see table 1): very common (≥1/10), common (≥1/100 to <1/10), uncommon (≥1/1,000 to <1/100), rare (≥1/10,000 to <1/1,000) and very rare (<1/10,000).
+The following convention has been used for the classification of the adverse reactions (see table 1): very common (≥1/10), common (≥1/100 to <1/10), uncommon (≥1/1 000 to <1/100), rare (≥1/10 000 to <1/1 000), very rare (<1/10 000) and not known (cannot be estimated from the available data).
 Within each frequency grouping and system organ class, adverse reactions are presented in order of decreasing seriousness.

 Table 1.
 Adverse reactions reported in patients with osteoporosis and breast or prostate cancer patients receiving hormone ablation: